We Remember Bel Kaufman (1911-2014)

 Back in 2011, CUNY TV producer Sara Porath was graced with the assignment of getting Bel's observations about turning 100.
 Sara was accompanied by Despina Teodorescu-Maris, at the time the young co-host of Study with the Best.
 Captured at that time and preserved forever is an exchange between Kaufman and Teodorescu-Maris that is a touching example of a wise senior inspiring a young lady at the beginning of her adult life.

-Or watch the Bel Kaufman segment above.
-We think you'll agree it was a pleasure to know her!
+When you watch the Bel Kaufman segment above, we think you'll agree it was a pleasure to know her!